MileHacker Logo

 Beaches, Lakes, and Waterways

 Guyuan is a landlocked region.
-No major natural lakes, rivers, or the coast is developed for tourism directly within or around Guyuan city.
+No major natural lakes, rivers, or the the coastline is developed for tourism directly in or around around Guyuan city.
 Small reservoirs or mountain streams exist but are not main tourist attractions.

 Find Local Outdoor Activities